-Finding Common Good Among Evangelicals In The Political Season
+Finding 'Common Good' Among Evangelicals In The Political Season

 "I kind of feel like I'm in this space where I grew up in an evangelical home, and with the last several years just kind of not feeling like I have a home as the things I once felt represented Christ and Christlikeness — completely the opposite things I see have been supported by family and friends and community," Goodrich said.

-Goodrich, who is still homeschooling two of her four children, said she voted for Republicans until 2016.
+Goodrich, who is still home schooling two of her four children, said she voted for Republicans until 2016.
 But she doesn't like the way Trump talks about vulnerable people, she said, like immigrants, women and the poor.

 Goodrich said many of her evangelical friends initially opposed Trump until it became clear he would be the Republican nominee.

-"Literally all of a sudden Donald Trump — we couldn't see anything wrong with Donald Trump.
-It was, now we're blind to everything.
+"Literally all of a sudden, Donald Trump — we couldn't see anything wrong with Donald Trump.
+It was: Now we're blind to everything.
 But it was all on the abortion issue," she said.

-Goodrich describes herself as "pro-life" but she said other issues, like helping the poor and helping those facing discrimination, should be just as important to Christians.
+Goodrich describes herself as "pro-life," but she said other issues, like helping the poor and helping those facing discrimination, should be just as important to Christians.

 Seeing the debate differently